NERC GW4 Doctoral Training Partnership PhD projects in the School of Earth and Ocean Sciences

 Applicants from EU countries who do not meet the residency requirements may still be eligible for a fees-only award.

-Applicants should submit an application for postgraduate study via the Cardiff University Online Application Service, including;
+You should submit an application for postgraduate study via the Cardiff University Online Application Service, including:

 - an upload of your CV

 - a personal statement/covering letter

 - two references (applicants are recommended to have a third academic referee, if the two academic referees are within the same department/school)

 You should apply to the Doctor of Philosophy in Earth and Ocean Sciences with a start date of October 2020.

 In the research proposal section of your application, please specify the project title and supervisors of this project and copy the project description in the text box provided.
 In the funding section, please select 'I will be applying for a scholarship/grant' and specify that you are applying for advertised funding from NERC GW4+ DTP.

 If you wish to apply for more than one project please email email@example.com.